 If you decide to transfer to another programme within GCU, without using your credits, you can graduate with an exit award from your original programme of study, however, if you use your credits for direct entry into another programme within GCU you cannot graduate with an exit award from your original programme.

 You also cannot graduate twice from the same programme.
-If you change your mind and want to go on to the next level of your programme, you must put your request in an email from your GCU email account to firstname.lastname@example.org – (not by telephone) - by Friday 1st June 2018, for summer ceremonies, and Friday 19th October 2018 for winter ceremonies.
+If you change your mind and want to go on to the next level of your programme, you must put your request in an email from your GCU email account to firstname.lastname@example.org – (not by telephone) - by Tuesday 21st May 2019 for the summer ceremonies, and Friday 27th September 2019 for the winter ceremonies.
 When emailing, please give your full name, Student ID, and programme of study.

 If you decide to transfer to a programme at another university, you can graduate from GCU with an exit award.

 Please note - What you do may affect any financial help you get from SAAS.
 Please contact SAAS for advice.

 You can’t choose when you graduate; you must graduate at the first ceremony for your school/programme after your award is confirmed.